 Creating a profile is completely free of charge for just about all social media channels.
 The cost-effectiveness makes investing in social media extremely worthwhile… Since you’re spending less money in comparison to other strategies, your Return on Investment (ROI) will be maximised.

-Unlike sidebar, paid ads, your social media posts can be broadcast by other users, and having your content shared by potential customer’s friends and family is far more valuable and trusted than them seeing an advert on the side of their screen.
+Unlike sidebar, paid ads, your social media posts can be broadcasted by other users, and having your content shared by potential customer’s friends and family is far more valuable and trusted than them seeing an advert on the side of their screen.

 The relationship between Search Engine Optimization (SEO) and social media is very real.
 The two organic strategies are interlinked; both with the main intentions of building an attractive profile that naturally engages visitors.